actionhero/actionhero/site/source/includes/docs/getting_started.md

 package.json (be sure to include 'actionhero':'x')
 ```

-The map to the left describes actionhero's default project layout.
+The map to the right describes actionhero's default project layout.

 Actions in `/actions` will be loaded in automatically, along `/initializers` and `/tasks`.